Identifying and Preventing Gender Bias

 Recorded Webinars

 Witness Intimidation: Lt.
-Mark Wynn (Ret.) leads a discussion on what law enforcement needs to know about witness intimidation when working on crimes of domestic violence, sexual assault, strangulation, and stalking.
+Mark Wynn (ret.) leads a discussion on what law enforcement needs to know about witness intimidation when working on crimes of domestic violence, sexual assault, strangulation, and stalking.

-Removal of Weapons and Firearms from the Hands of DV Offenders: Chief Deputy John Guard, from the Pitt Count, NC, Sheriff’s Office, discusses what law enforcement needs to know about the removal of weapons and firearms from the hands of perpetrators of domestic and sexual violence.
+Removal of Weapons and Firearms from the Hands of DV Offenders: Chief Deputy John Guard, from the Pitt County, NC, Sheriff’s Office, discusses what law enforcement needs to know about the removal of weapons and firearms from the hands of perpetrators of domestic and sexual violence.

 Law Enforcement and Building Trust with LGBTQI+ Communities: Sergeant Denise Jones, with the Clark County Sheriff's Office (OH), discusses how police departments can build trust with LGBTQI+ communities in their jurisdiction in order to increase the reporting of crimes of domestic and sexual violence in such minority groups.